 Getting rid of weeds

-In New Zealand, biocontrol agents have been used to control the spread of weeds.
+In Aotearoa, biocontrol agents have been used to control the spread of weeds.
 For example, six different biocontrol agents currently control the spread of gorse – a prickly and invasive weed introduced from Scotland.
 The small red spider mite has been the most successful of these biocontrol agents as it can eat enough gorse to reduce the plants’ growth and spread.

 Protecting pasture from pests